A walk from Paddington to Camden Market

 On the corner at the end of the street is Crocker’s Folly, a renowned Grade II listed pub.
 It was built and named the Crown Hotel in 1898 by Frank Crocker; he had been told that the terminus of the newly formed Great Central Railway was to be built nearby.
 In building the hotel he spared no expense – fifty different kinds of marble were used; rare wood for the panelling, Romanesque columns and carved mahogany.
 Unfortunately for him, the railway company changed its route and the hotel became a financial disaster.
 It eventually closed and for many years was left abandoned, but more recently it has reopened as both a pub and Lebanese restaurant and renamed Crocker’s Folly.
 Being a listed building has meant all the original features inside have been fully restored and it really is lovely.

-Over on your left is the enormous St John’s Wood electricity generating station that was built in the 19th century and was at one-time the largest power station in Britain.
-(Further along the canal towpath you might notice green steel cabinets marked ‘National Grid’.
-They are here because years ago high voltage electricity cables from the power station were laid under the path – thankfully, they chose this option rather than ugly overhead pylons.)
+Carry on through the next short tunnel which passes under Lisson Grove and continue along the towpath.
+High above you is the huge St John’s Wood electricity generating station, which was built in the 19th century and was at one-time the largest power station in Britain.
+Further along the canal towpath you might notice green steel cabinets marked ‘National Grid’.
+They are here because years ago high voltage electricity cables from the power station were laid under the path – thankfully, they chose this option rather than ugly overhead pylons.

-The canal widens here with a wharf that was once used to unload and load cargoes being transferred to the Marylebone railway station goods yards.
-Now it’s used as moorings for residential boats.
+The canal widens at this point as this used to be a wharf where cargo boats were loaded and unloaded and transferred to the Marylebone railway station goods yard.
+Now it’s used as moorings for residential houseboats.

-A footbridge takes you back over the canal, so you are now on the left side again.
-Pass under three railway bridges (Bridges 3A, 4 and 5) that carry two main lines and one tube line into Euston station.
+Pass under three railway bridges (Bridges 3A, 4 & 5) that carry the Chiltern main line into Marylebone station.

 Now there’s a complete change of scenery as you are approaching the northern edge of Regent’s Park.
 (I have put more information about the Regent’s Park in the appendix.)